dfelipegaitanh/last_fm_v2/docs/ideas.md

 Implement a dashboard or visualization layer to display Last.fm data in a more user-friendly and insightful way.

 ### Implementation Ideas
+- Correction of song and artist names
+- Statistics about an artist and its tracks
 - Create interactive charts and graphs for weekly listening habits
 - Implement heatmaps to show listening patterns by time of day/week
 - Develop artist and genre distribution visualizations